Frank Espada

-Francisco Luis Espada Roig (21 December 1930 – 16 February 2014) was an American photojournalist, photographer, activist, educator, and community organizer.
+Francisco Luis Espada Roig (21 December 1930 – 16 February 2014) was a Puerto Rican photojournalist, photographer, activist, educator, and community organizer.
 Frank Espada founded East New York Action in the early 1960s.

 Early life

 Espada was born in 1930 in Utuado, Puerto Rico.
 His family migrated to New York City in 1939.
 After high school, he attended City College of New York but soon left without finishing his studies, instead joining the United States Air Force during the Korean War.